d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 There is just one critical point on the loss surface and it corresponds to the minimum of the loss over the entire domain.
-Taking the derivative of the loss with respect to $\mathbf{w}$ and setting it equal to zero yields the analytic solution:
+Taking the derivative of the loss with respect to $\mathbf{w}$ and setting it equal to zero yields the analytic (closed-form) solution:

 $$\mathbf{w}^* = (\mathbf X^\top \mathbf X)^{-1}\mathbf X^\top \mathbf{y}.$$